genesiscommunitysuccess/docs/docs/03_server/02_data-server/03_advanced.md

                     else -> ""
                 }
             }
-            // If a user belows to the buyer counterparty, "DIRECTION" will be "BUY"
+            // If a user belongs to the buyer counterparty, "DIRECTION" will be "BUY"
             // in the reverse scenario it will be "SELL" derivedField("DIRECTION", STRING) { row, userData ->
                 when {